-So there you go!
 New England has the highest probability of winning at 93%, so they should get 16 points.
 Pittsburgh has a 90% chance, so they should get 15 points.
 Buffalo has only at 56% chance of winning, so they only get 1 point.
-We’re calling these our Base Picks.
-Use these picks and you should at end up relatively high in the standings, and you will look like you know what you\’re doing!
+Use these picks and you should be relatively high in the standings, and you will look like you know what you\’re doing!